Our Services

 Literature Search Protocols (LSP) and Literature Search Reports (LSR)

 ARKA ensures your medical device documentation is fully compliant, up-to-date, and aligned with regulatory requirements, supporting both new product approvals and ongoing post-market obligations.
-Partner with ARKA for reliable clinical evaluation, PMS, PMCF, PSUR, SSCP, and regulatory writing services that strengthen device safety, performance, and market readiness.
+Partner with ARKA for reliable tech files, clinical evaluation, PMS, PMCF, PSUR, SSCP, and regulatory writing services that strengthen device safety, performance, and market readiness.

-EU MDR Technical Documentation
+MDR Technical Documentation

 Under the European Medical Device Regulation (MDR) EU 2017/745, all medical device manufacturers must compile and maintain comprehensive Technical Documentation to obtain and sustain CE marking.
 This documentation forms the primary evidence of conformity with MDR requirements and must be kept up to date throughout the device’s lifecycle.